cezar88augusto/cezar88augusto/README.md

 I have been studying IT-related topics since 2018, specifically front-end and back-end.
 These topics have always caught my attention cause I always had curious to know how things work behind the scenes.
 I really enjoy solving problems and learning new things.
 I am always open to new challenges and ready to face changes.

-- 📍 From Minas Gerais living in BH
+- 📍 From Minas Gerais living in BH;
-- 🎓 Systems Analyst
+- 🎓 Systems Analyst;
-- 🎓 Logistics Analyst
+- 🎓 Logistics Analyst;
+- 📚 Studying Web Development;
 - 🌱 I’m currently learning: JavaScript, NodeJs, Sql and MongoDB.

-### 🌎"Doubt is the beginning of wisdom." 🧠

 📫 How to reach me 👇